 With today’s casual lifestyles, work, and environments we receive so many questions from guests who are attending a wedding but have absolutely no idea what to wear, what color, how formal etc. We think there is so much confusion as most people don’t know the etiquette for dressing and then add on top of that, once they see and read the etiquette, they don’t like the options.
 We have put this together to assist guests in determining what’s IN and what’s OUT for wedding guest attire trying to remain true to etiquette yet current in today’s world of fashion.

-First you need to determine the formality of the wedding.
+First, you need to determine the formality of the wedding.
 This is usually determined in two ways.
-First is to know the couple and what their tastes are.
+The first is to know the couple and what their tastes are.
 Second, you can gather the level of formality from the invitation.
 The other hint is the time of the wedding.
-Always keep in mind it’s best to error on the more formal side than to arrive too casual.
+Always keep in mind it’s best to err on the more formal side than to arrive too casual.

 So What to Wear?

 Men: Suit or Sport Coat, Tie, and White or Colored Shirt.
 If you would like to wear khaki pants and an open-collar shirt, make sure you wear a sport coat.
 If the wedding is formal, in a formal garden setting, we recommend that you err on the formal side and wear a suit.

 Women: A street dress, which today means a dress one would wear to an after-work industry event.
 Some women will wear a dress and jacket and remove the jacket later in the day.
 You will want the dress to be a bit more fun than office attire by adding a satin bow belt, great shoes or a skirt with ruffles as you will want to keep the fabric lightweight and comfortable.
 As much as we love hats and know women in the US seldom wear them, we do say a hat is a great accessory and also provides shade.